berea-college-csc236/berea-college-csc236.github.io/index.md

 ## See History of Previous Class Sessions [using this link](index-S23.md)

-## Day 40: Monday, April 24, 2023
-  - **In class**:
-    - Questions on [L8: Animal Guessing Game](https://docs.google.com/document/d/1XPW8xzA_NR4tOI7GwU6qY4QsbbjM3-om-dzReqiLHR0), the **last Lab**, **Final Lab is due Wednesday!**
-     - Complete [TR2 Peerwise Review for E2](https://docs.google.com/document/d/1tY3QpKNjqW3PR1YcbAGsV6HSbUT47bTv1EUx-sv6RwQ) which is due by Tuesday at 8 am and will not be accepted late.
-Be sure that all questions are reviewed and improved.
-Wrong or poor questions count against the entire team, not just the author because you are expected to have reviewed and approved them.
-  - **Outside of class**
-    - Complete [L8: Animal Guessing Game](https://docs.google.com/document/d/1XPW8xzA_NR4tOI7GwU6qY4QsbbjM3-om-dzReqiLHR0), **Final Milestone is due Wednesday**.
-    - Complete and submit [FP3 Project Big O Analysis](https://docs.google.com/document/d/1RWkZEl1XNMVA-PfnAdD9Teip1oirXtkDnU_vtboWloA) which is due on Monday, May 1 by 8 am.
-    - Complete and submit [FP4: Final Project Link to Video and Final Transcript](https://docs.google.com/document/d/17YmTJYWzVriYggUipkHsSzqzFxamCTT3BZWiE0dA2s0) which is due by 8 am on the day of your final exam period.
-    - Complete the IEQs for this course (deadline, May 1, 2023)

 ## Day 41: Wednesday, April 26, 2023
   - **In class**:
     - Questions on [L8: Animal Guessing Game](https://docs.google.com/document/d/1XPW8xzA_NR4tOI7GwU6qY4QsbbjM3-om-dzReqiLHR0/edit?usp=sharing)